Periodontal Therapy – Chaska, MN

 - Shifting teeth or ill-fitting dentures

-If periodontal treatment from a dentist in Chaska is not provided, then tooth extraction may be unavoidable as bone weakens to the point that it can no longer support your teeth.
+If periodontal treatment from a dentist in Chaska is not provided, then tooth extraction may be unavoidable as bone in your mouth weakens to the point that it can no longer support your teeth.